How to decide on a career path: 6 tips

 - How does this affect your plans for the future?

-It’s important to understand that, while the degree you choose is important, it is not entirely prescriptive, and will not define the course of your entire life.
-Indeed, degrees can often lead to seemingly unrelated careers.
+Remember that while the degree or education route you choose is important, it won’t define the course of your entire life.
+Education can often lead to seemingly unrelated careers.
 Students from science backgrounds, for example, are increasingly being recruited by employers in the banking and finance industry.
+Even someone who studies a subject that seems like it will lead straight to a career, like medicine or plumbing, can change their mind and do something else.
+Studying teaches you lots of different transferable skills!

-Use the Unifrog Post 16 and Post 18 Intentions tools to think of a progression backup plan, in case your first choice of career path doesn't work out.
+Nothing is ever certain, and sometimes life throws you some curveballs.
+What’s important is to make sure you have another plan in place.
+You can always use Unifrog's Post 18 Intentions tool to think of a progression backup plan, in case your first choice of career path doesn't work out.

 By addressing this possibility at an early stage, you can make sure that the degree or apprenticeship that you choose will suit your plan B pathway, as well as your plan A.